pulumi/pulumi-kubernetes/provider/pkg/gen/examples/overlays/helmRelease.md

     skipAwait: false,
 });

-// Create a ConfigMap depending on the Chart.
-The ConfigMap will not be created until after all of the Chart
+// Create a ConfigMap depending on the Release.
+The ConfigMap will not be created until after all of the Release
 // resources are ready.
 Notice skipAwait is set to false above.
 This is the default and will cause Helm
 // to await the underlying resources to be available.
 Setting it to true will make the ConfigMap available right away. new k8s.core.v1.ConfigMap("foo", {
-    metadata: {namespace: namespaceName},
+    metadata: {namespace: "test-namespace"},
     data: {foo: "bar"}
 }, {dependsOn: nginxIngress})
 ```